-This sets the stage for a police officer using his firearms even in unnecessary cases.
+This sets the stage for a police officer to use his firearms even in unnecessary cases.

 According to a report by the ‘Mapping Police Violence’, 2020 about 1000 people were killed by police officers last year, way more than in any civilized country.
 At press time, 657 persons have been killed this year alone by the police

-A simple explanation for this being that a good number of police officers have resorted to using firearms than applying physical restraints to temper suspects.
+A simple explanation for this is that a good number of police officers have resorted to using firearms than applying physical restraints to temper suspects.

 How does America compare with other countries in policing

 A survey of policing in 100 countries by the Institute for Criminal Justice Training Reform (ICJTR) showed that the US was among the lowest in terms of average hours of police training and academic requirement.
 In a good number of European countries, the police college is as long as three years with additional two years of community work but without guns and arrests.

 A 2013 US Bureau of Justice Statistics report stated that the police officers here spend more time in firearms training (71 hours against 21 hours) than in learning how to deescalate tense situations.